-- 2. Click Add Protocol. - 3.
+- 1. In the CellReporterXpress software, on the Home page, click - 2.
+Click Add Protocol. - 3.
 Click New Slide Acquisition. - 4.
-In the Available Acquisition Devices list, select the instrument. - 5.
-On the left side of the screen under Steps, click Acquisition Settings. - 6.
-On the right side of the screen under Tools, click - 7.
-In the Slide Format list, select the slide format.
+In the Acquisition Devices list, select the instrument. - 5.
+On the left side of the screen under Steps, click

+7. In the Slide Format list, select the slide format.

-- 8. On the right side of the screen under Tools, click - 9.
+8. On the right side of the screen under Tools, click Objectives

 In the Objectives list, select the objective.
 If a correction collar adjustment is required, the software displays the recommended setting.